sergeinack3/PowerEduc/lib/editor/tiny/readme_powereduc.md

  This will generate a language file for each available Language, as well as a `tinystrings.json`, and a `strings.php` which will be used in the subsequent steps.

-5. Copy the `tinystrings.json` file into the Moodle directory
+5. Copy the `tinystrings.json` file into the PowerEduc directory

  ```
  cp tinystrings.json "${POWEREDUCDIR}/tinystrings.json"